Unveiling a Pump-Induced Magnon Mode via its Strong Interaction with Walker Modes

-\textit{Frequency comb}.---Besides the linear coupling, the nonlinear interaction between the PIM and Walker mode enables the frequency conversion and thus may facilitate the coherent information conversion based on magnonic systems.
-In experiment, we set the pump as $\omega_d/2\pi=3.4$ GHz and $P_d=5$ dBm.
-The probe frequency ($\omega_p$) is swept from 3.39 GHz to 3.41 GHz successively.
-At each probe frequency, the radiation spectrum of our system, i.e., the power density spectrum (PSD), is recorded by the SA.
-Figure~\ref{fig4}(a) shows the measured results in the absence of the external magnetic field, i.e., $\omega_w=0$.
+\textit{Frequency comb}.---Besides the linear coupling, the nonlinear PIM-Walker mode interaction enables frequency conversion.
+We set the pump as $\omega_d/2\pi=3.4$ GHz and $P_d=5$ dBm.
+The probe frequency $\omega_p$ is swept from 3.39 to 3.41 GHz successively.
+At each $\omega_p$, the radiation spectrum of our system, i.e., the power spectral density (PSD), is recorded by the SA.
+Figure~\ref{fig4}(a) shows the measured results at zero $H_{\rm ext}$, i.e., $\omega_w=0$.
 Two signals simply cross each other, and no sidebands appear.
-We then apply the external magnetic field to tune the Walker mode frequency to match the pump frequency, i.e., $\omega_w/2\pi=\omega_d/2\pi=3.4$~GHz, and keep all other settings unchanged.
-From the measured radiation spectra [Fig.~\ref{fig4}(b)], we observe a frequency comb arising from the cross-Kerr effect.
-Besides the pump and probe signals, the 1st-, 2nd- and 3rd-order sideband signals respectively occur at $(2\omega_d-\omega_p)/2\pi$, $(2\omega_p-\omega_d)/2\pi$ and $(3\omega_d-2\omega_p)/2\pi$.
-Figure~\ref{fig4}(c) is a radiation spectrum measured at $\omega_p/2\pi=3.395$ GHz.
-With respect to the detected pump and probe, the sideband signals are several orders of magnitude weaker.
-It supports our aforementioned assumption that the cross-Kerr is ignorable relative to the linear interaction between the PIM and Walker mode.
+We then tune the Walker mode to match the pump frequency, i.e., $\omega_w/2\pi=\omega_d/2\pi=3.4$~GHz, and keep all other settings unchanged.
+From the measured PSD [Fig.~\ref{fig4}(b)], we observe a frequency comb.
+Beside the pump and probe, the first-, second- and third-order sideband signals occur at $(2\omega_d-\omega_p)/2\pi$, $(2\omega_p-\omega_d)/2\pi$, and $(3\omega_d-2\omega_p)/2\pi$, respectively.
+Figure~\ref{fig4}(c) shows a spectrum measured at $\omega_p/2\pi=3.395$ GHz.
+The sideband signals are several orders of magnitude weaker than the detected pump and probe.

-The amplitudes of all comb teeth change with the probe frequency $\omega_p$.
-Here we extract the amplitudes of the probe and the 1st-order sideband signal from Fig.~\ref{fig4} (b) and plot them in Fig.~\ref{fig4}(d) and (e).
-From the amplitude variation of the probe [green dots in Fig.~\ref{fig4}(d)], we can clearly see two hybridized modes at $(\omega_d-g)/2\pi$=3.395 GHz and $(\omega_d+g)/2\pi$=3.405 GHz, consistent with the transmission measurement from VNA (black line).
-These two hybridized modes are two absorption channels for the probe, at which the energy absorption and conversion is most efficient.
-Consequently, the amplitude of the 1st-order sideband signal reaches its maximum [Fig.~\ref{fig4} (e)].
-Based on our Hamiltonian [Eq.~(\ref{Hamiltonian})], we can numerically simulate the frequency comb arising from the cross-Kerr effect, which can well explain our experimental observations \cite{SM}.
+The amplitudes of all the comb teeth change with the probe frequency $\omega_p$.
+Here we extract the amplitudes of the probe and the first-order sideband signal from Fig.~\ref{fig4} (b) and plot them in Figs.~\ref{fig4}(d) and (e).
+From the probe [green dots in Fig.~\ref{fig4}(d)], we see two hybridized modes at 3.395 GHz and 3.405 GHz, consistent with the transmission measurement (black line).
+These two modes are two absorption channels for the probe, at which the energy absorption and conversion is most efficient.
+Consequently, the first-order sideband signal reaches its maximum [Fig.~\ref{fig4}(e)].
+Based on the Hamiltonian (\ref{Hamiltonian}), we numerically simulate the frequency comb arising from the nonlinear magnon interaction, including the cross-Kerr effect, which reproduces our experimental observations well \cite{SM}.